YingxuH/xview/README.md

 TODO 1: Ask LLM to rephrase the prompt into multiple versions.
 TODO 2: sample multiple times and do random forest.
 TODO 3: evaluation: between image and text (CLIP distance?). text to text (clustering?). inter-text (duplication?).

+I am pleased to recommend Yingxu for the NLP software engineering role at your tech firm.
+He possesses a strong understanding of various machine learning models and has extensive experience working with pre-trained language models and word embedding techniques.
+Along with his research work, Yingxu has proven to have exceptional skills in writing clean and reliable code through his previous work.
+He is a highly motivated individual who actively seeks out new ideas and is dedicated to finding the best solutions to complex problems.
+Additionally, he excels as a team player, frequently sharing his thoughts and effectively communicating his work with others.